Markup Language

 Removing things

 The - character does different things depending on what it matches.
-Checking off tasks is part of the basic set.
-Removing other items and sections is an advanced feature.

 Checking off tasks

 On its own, - looks for a matching task and marks it done.
-This is available in the basic set.

 + Buy groceries